-The current cassette interface enables loading/saving from/to a raw file stored on the SD card.
-There is no support currently for fast forward or rewinding of the “tape” or feedback on the current tape position.
+The current cassette interface enables loading uncompressed UEF/RAW files and saving to raw files stored on the SD card.
+There is no support currently for fast forward or rewinding of the “tape” or feedback on the current tape position, however this feature will be added in a future firmware update.
 You can “reset” the tape to the beginning by ejecting the tape and inserting again via the OSD menu.

-From the “Virtual Tape” OSD menu, select tape “1 (raw)” and choose a raw file (prepared as above).
+From the “Virtual Tape” OSD menu, select tape “1” and choose a decompressed UEF or RAW file.
 Switch to the “Cassette Player” menu and switch “Play” to ON.
 The core implements motor control so the tape will not being playing until a the Electron enables the motor.